📜 Introduction.

 The last day began early with a visit to the Temple of Heaven, one of Beijing’s most iconic landmarks.
 Surrounded by a large park where locals practice tai chi or play badminton, the temple stands on top of a stunning white staircase, symbolising harmony between heaven and earth.

-Right after, I joined a free walking tour through the Hutongs, Beijing’s narrow, maze-like alleys lined with traditional courtyard homes known as siheyuan.
+Right after, I joined a free walking tour through the Hutongs, Beijing’s narrow alleys lined with traditional courtyard homes known as siheyuan.
 It’s one of the best ways to explore the city’s local life and hidden stories.

 I grabbed some snacks for lunch during the tour, and in the afternoon, I headed to the Forbidden City, the imperial residence for over 500 years.
 Wandering through its courtyards, palaces, and galleries felt like stepping into a living history book.

-By 6 PM, I was back at the hostel for a quick shower (for only ¥10) and to collect my luggages before catching the night train to Luoyang, ready for a new adventure (check out my itinerary 3 days between Luoyang and Xi’an).
+By 6 PM, I was back at the hostel for a quick shower (I paid an additional ¥10 to use the shower as I already checked-out) and to collect my luggages before catching the night train to Luoyang, ready for the next adventure.

 - h 08.00 – Visit at Temple of Heaven